Embedding user-centred thinking: designing a new B2B system for Thames Water

 Adapting the roadmap

-Midway through the project it became clear that the back-end work would be significantly delayed.
-To avoid wasting time (and to make use of a front end team that was already stood up), I proposed a phased approach:
+Midway through the project it became clear that the back-end work would be significantly delayed, which put the whole project at risk.
+To ensure the front-end team (which had already been stood up) was fully utilised, I proposed a phased approach:

 • Refactor the application forms so that they could work without login